The more tranquil a man becomes, the greater is his success, his influence, his power for good. – James Allen

-One of the best ways to stay calm, focused and centered at all times, is to prepare for seemingly unexpected setbacks, difficulties and problems in advance.
-Of course you might be thinking that if something is unexpected, then there’s absolutely no way to prepare for it.
+One of the best ways to stay calm, focused and centered at all times, is to prepare for seemingly unexpected setbacks, difficulties, and problems in advance.
+Of course, you might be thinking that if something is unexpected, then there’s absolutely no way to prepare for it.
 Therefore let’s look at it another way: Taking time to think about and preparing for possible future scenarios brings them from the realm of the “unknown” into your conscious awareness.
 Therefore, what was unexpected before, is now something you are ready to tackle in the moment or in the future.

 Think Through Your Decisions in Advance

-Moving on from the previous point, it’s also important that you reflect upon the consequences of your choices, decisions and actions in advance.
+Moving on from the previous point, it’s also important that you reflect upon the consequences of your choices, decisions, and actions in advance.
 It’s very possible that certain decisions can lead you down one path, and other decisions will lead you down a completely different path.
 Both of these paths have consequences and certain outcomes that you must keep in mind.
 Some of these outcomes might lead you into an emotional tornado, while other outcomes might be a little more favorable.

 Taking into consideration the short and long-term possibilities of your choices and decisions will put you in the driver’s seat of your life.
 Your mind will be prepared and ready to deal with numerous scenarios and situations.
 And when your mind is prepared, your emotions will be steady and you will respond proactively to the events and circumstances of your life.
-This will leave you feeling more calm and centered moving forward.
+This will leave you feeling calmer and centered moving forward.

 One of the best ways to identify the potential consequences of your choices and decisions is to simply take some time to sit and reflect in a quiet place.
 Just sit, and visualize “if I make this choice right now, it will most likely result in…”.
 Take time to consider all the possibilities, and then prepare yourself mentally and physically for all the possible outcomes.